Basis of Presentation

 2. Basis of Presentation

 Management evaluated these conditions in relation to the Company’s ability to meet its obligations as they become due.
 The Company’s ability to continue current operations and to execute on management’s plans is dependent on its ability to generate cash flows from operations.
-Management believes that the Company will continue to make progress on its path to profitability by continuing to lower its operating costs and to develop its geographical and vertical markets.
-The Company may seek to raise funds by selling additional securities (through the at-the-market offering or otherwise) to the public or to selected investors or by obtaining additional debt financing.
+Management believes that the Company will continue to make progress on its path to profitability by continuing to maintain low operating expenses and develop its geographical and vertical markets.
+The Company may seek to raise funds by selling additional securities (through at-the-market offerings or otherwise).
 There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms or at all.
-If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
-In addition, any equity or debt securities that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
+If the Company raises additional funds by issuing additional equity, the fully diluted ownership percentages of existing stockholders will be reduced.
+In addition, any equity that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.

-Based on the Company’s current operating plan, management anticipates that, given current working capital levels, current financial projections and the ability to borrow under its credit facility with Bridge Bank, the Company will be able to meet its financial obligations as they become due over the next twelve months from the date of issuance of its third quarter of Fiscal 2018 financial statements.
+Based on the Company’s current operating plan, management anticipates that, given current working capital levels, current financial projections and funds received under the note purchase agreement, the Company will be able to meet its financial obligations as they become due over the next twelve months from the date of issuance of our first quarter of Fiscal 2020 financial statements.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef